The Personal Injury Lawyer Dekalb County GA Trusts

 - Once an agreement has been reached, the personal injury lawyer’s fees will be deducted from the settlement and the client will receive their payout.

-Contact Andrew R. Lynch, P.C. for a Free Consultation
+Contact The Lynch Law Group for a Free Consultation

 Learn more about how we may be able to secure you a settlement for your damages.
 Our personal injury lawyer in Dekalb County GA offers a free consultation so give us a call and get started on putting this ordeal behind you.